WindowStations/WindowGamepad/README.md

 Allows users to quickly operate the mouse and manipulate Windows on the active desktop, appropriately handling desktop switches between instances.

+Features:

+* The application is aware of the desktop that is running and the desktop it started on.
+Only one instance per desktop may be run at one time.
+* The application can be registered as as accessibility application, allowing it to run on the Winlogon desktop at boot, and at UAC (user account control) prompts.
+* Detection of the Window under the cursor.
+Allowing manipulation of Windows, including moving, resizing, pushing to the back of the z-order, pulling to the top of the z-order, maximizing, restoring, and minimizing.
+* Simulation of mouse and keyboard events, triggered by xinput events.
+* A wide range of speed and acceleration settings can be applied to the simulated events.
+* XInput buttons can be remapped to different functions.
+* Thumbsticks can be calibrated to reduce dead zones.
+* XInput event handling for metro/store apps can be disabled with the WTSDisconnectSession API.

 To disconnect xinput to apps use WTSDiscconect.exe.
 This will allow the Mouse-Only setting in the button mapping dialog window.
 You can navigate app Windows with the mouse rather than the silly selector rectangle.

 Code: